bbandic1/AccessiCommand/README.md

 ## Project Description

-AccessiCommand is a hackathon project aimed at creating an alternative and intuitive way for users to interact with their computers using facial gestures, hand gestures, and voice commands.
+Gesture.io is a hackathon project aimed at creating an alternative and intuitive way for users to interact with their computers using facial gestures, hand gestures, and voice commands.
 Traditional input methods (keyboard/mouse) can be limiting for various reasons, including accessibility needs or simply providing a different kind of user experience (like gaming).
-AccessiCommand provides a flexible framework to map these alternative inputs to standard system actions.
+Gesture.io provides a flexible framework to map these alternative inputs to standard system actions.

 ## Features